DEVKUMARRAI/Rock-Paper-Scissors/README.md

-Title - Rock Paper Scissors Game
+# Rock Paper Scissors Game

 This is a simple Rock Paper Scissors game implemented using HTML, CSS, and JavaScript.
 It allows users to play the classic game against the computer.